 People with sleep apnea experience elevated blood pressure while they sleep (and some even experience it while awake and breathing normally.)
 This high blood pressure can damage everything from the kidneys to the heart, and put sleep apnea sufferers at higher risk of some of the most common causes of death in the United States.

 High blood pressure can damage the kidneys, which filter toxins from the blood, resulting in kidney disease, which kills over 47,000 people a year.
 Hypertension can also increase the risk of stroke, which kills nearly 130,000 people a year.
 And scariest of all, it even increases your risk of heart disease, which is already the number one killer in the world, striking down over 610,000 people annually in the United States alone.

 The good news is, sleep apnea is completely treatable, and treatments for sleep apnea can reduce your blood pressure and, likewise, your risks for health problems like these.
 By preventing the sleep apnea episodes that increase blood pressure, that laundry list of health risks won’t have to apply to you.

 If you think you may have sleep apnea, it’s important to speak to your doctor.
 A sleep test can allow doctors to diagnose the disorder, and then your dentist can help treat it.
 Although your doctor may recommend CPAP for sleep apnea, oral appliances are just as effective and are more comfortable and convenient.
 For many people, an oral appliance can be the first line of treatment.
 A neuromuscular trained dentist can fit you with an oral appliance that holds your jaw in the right position to keep your airway open, allowing for easy breathing all night long.

-If you are tired of snoring or sleep apnea and want to get a good night’s rest, please call 940-322-2252 or contact us today for an appointment with a sleep dentist at StarImage Dentistry in Wichita Falls, TX.
+If you are tired of snoring or sleep apnea and want to get a good night’s rest, please call 940-322-2252 or contact us today for an appointment with a Wichita Falls sleep dentist at StarImage Dentistry.